genchandenur/Brain-Tumor-Segmentation-using-U2-Net/README.md

 - [References](#References)

 ### Dataset
 The dataset used in this project was provided from the public collections of the [The Cancer Imaging Archive (TCIA)](https://www.cancerimagingarchive.net/).
+A dataset was created by combining 2 public collections.
-This dataset contains T2-weighted and post-contrast T1-weighted images for each of the 159 subjects.
+1. This dataset contains T2-weighted and post-contrast T1-weighted images for each of the 159 subjects.
 Segmentation of tumors in three axial slices that include the one with the largest tumor diameter and ones below and above are provided in NiFTI format.

 For a detailed information about the dataset please refer to this [site](https://wiki.cancerimagingarchive.net/display/Public/LGG-1p19qDeletion).

+2. This dataset contains skull-stripped and co-registered multimodal (i.e. T1, T1-Gd, T2, T2-FLAIR) magnetic resonance imaging (MRI) volumes and both computer-aided and manually-corrected segmentation labels in NIfTI format for each of the 65 subjects.

+For a detailed information about the dataset please refer to this [site](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=24282668#24282668197861a846e445a795694ff2a50eb66c).

 ![](images/dataset-images.png)